Building Trust in Physical AI

 Bridging the gap between high-capability AI and high-integrity deployment.

 Most teams are good at building the raw capabilities of a system.
 Building the Safety Case that makes those capabilities deployable at scale is where programs find themselves perpetually months away from deployment.
+The safety case must be treated as a living artifact — created, challenged, and refined throughout, in lockstep with the system development.

-Strategic V&V (Elastic Rigor)
+Strategic V&V

 Embedding a scalable validation gradient into the development lifecycle.

-I have invested twenty years into building autonomous systems across the full arc of the industry.
+My career spans the full arc of this industry.
 I headed the autonomy architecture, integration, safety, and initial vehicle builds at Zoox.
 At Toyota Research Institute, I created and led the Systems and Safety Engineering teams, building the safety case that enabled public-road autonomous driving and led the development of the next-generation technology platform.
 I subsequently led Systems Engineering, Safety Engineering, and Validation at Aurora; following Aurora’s acquisition of Uber ATG, I ensured the combined organization outperformed the sum of its previous parts.
-My work with European OEMs including Volvo and Scania provided a complementary perspective, showing me where institutionalized safety discipline must be reinvented from first principles to remain agile and competitive in the age of AI, without discarding lessons that newer entrants often learn the hard way.
+My work with European OEMs including Volvo and Scania rounded out the picture — showing me where institutionalized safety discipline must be reinvented from first principles to remain agile and competitive in the age of AI, without discarding lessons that newer entrants often learn the hard way.

 If you are working on Physical AI or the technologies and infrastructure that enable it, and believe there is a conversation worth having, I would like to hear from you.